 While we discourage parents from dropping off their students early, we do understand that work schedules may force the issue.
-Please note that students arriving between 7:30 a.m. and 7:45 a.m. must report to the auditeria where they will be supervised.
+Please note that students arriving between 7:15 a.m. and 7:45 a.m. must sign in at the office and remain seated in the commons area.
 Students who fail to behave appropriately will not be allowed entry.